Mousa96/optimization-project/README.md

 * dist
 which contains the production code and minified versions of html/css/js files.

-Basically they're are only different in two files index.html and js/perfmatters.js where minifying has been done.
+Basically they're only different in two files index.html and js/perfmatters.js where minifying has been done.
 The rest are the same.

 # Set up
 To run the website you have two options: